Australian Wilderness & Outback Journeys

 Distance and journey time (approximation):Toba Station to Tokyo Station via Nagoya: approx. 4.5 - 5 hrsToba Station to Osaka: 2.5hrs

 Daily departure on request.
 Group discount is available for 4 or people.
-Please contact us to book if you have a group of more than 12 people.
+Please contact us for private departures and group bookings.

 The departure point is Kyoto.From OsakaOsaka International Airport: The closest airport to Kyoto - 50 minutes by convenient airport limousine bus.Kansai International Airport: The main international access point to Kyoto - about 90 minutes from Kyoto by direct express train.From Tokyo Narita International Airport: It takes about five hours from Narita to Kyoto by train.Haneda International Airport: It takes about four hours from Haneda to Kyoto by train.